Amazon Echo: 2nd Gen

-3rd Gen
+Third generation

-In September 2018, an updated Echo Dot (3rd gen) was unveiled with a fabric covering.
+The third-generation Echo Dot, introduced in September 2018, featured a new design with fabric covers, departing from the previous plastic or metal cylinder design.
+These fabric-covered Echo Dots also incorporated upgraded speaker drivers while retaining their core functionalities, including 3.5 mm audio output.

 In January 2019, Amazon's SVP of devices and services, Dave Limp, revealed that over 100 million Alexa-enabled devices had been sold.
 The company's earnings reports and press releases also reveal that the Echo Dot has been among the top-selling products on Amazon.com for 2017 and 2018.

-In July 2021, Amazon ran a promotion to give a price discount on the Echo Dot, reducing the price from $39.99 to $4.99 with a coupon code.
+Fourth generation

-4th Gen
+In September 2020, the fourth-generation Echo Dot was revealed with a new spherical design that was 30 percent smaller than the third-generation Echo.

-In September 2020, the fourth generation Echo Dot was revealed with a new spherical design and 30% smaller compared to the 3rd gen Echo.
+It features built-in Eero technology that provides Wi-Fi extender capability in a mesh-network.

-5th Gen
+Fifth generation

-In September 2022, a few improvements were available for purchase with the fifth generation Echo Dot: a new temperature sensor and improved audio experience with clearer vocals and deeper bass.
-In addition, it features eero Built-in as a Wi-Fi extender.
+In September 2022, the fifth-generation Echo Dot introduced several enhancements, including a new temperature sensor, improved audio with clearer vocals and deeper bass, and cutting-edge ultrasonic motion detection technology.
+This model lacks the external speaker jack.